 San Antonio is especially well represented in these records.
 There is a rich trove of research material, including:

 - large quantities of transcriptions of newspaper and other published articles and original records, dating from 1731 through 1941;

-- nine photographs of the Alamo and its immediate environs dating to 1916, along with undated photographs of Missions Concepción and San Jose (see above);
+- nine photographs of the Alamo and its immediate environs dating to 1916, along with undated photographs of Missions Concepción and San Jose (see below);

 - oral history interviews with, among others, Adina de Zavala, Mother Loyola, and Mother Francis about the history of the Ursuline Academy;

 - transcriptions of court records dating to the 18th century;

 - the typescript of the unpublished work, Fiesta!, dating to 1940, is also here and contains a full calendar of San Antonio’s major annual festivals at that time, complete with colorful descriptions (see below).